Q source: Case against Q

 The existence of the "minor agreements" within the two-source hypothesis has raised serious concerns.
 These minor agreements are those points where Matthew and Luke agree against or beyond Mark precisely within their Marcan verses (for example, the mocking question at the beating of Jesus, "Who is it that struck you?", found in both Matthew and Luke but not in Mark, although this "minor agreement" falls outside the usually accepted range of Q).
 The "minor agreements" call into question the proposition that Matthew and Luke knew Mark but not each other, e.g. Luke might have indeed been following Matthew, or at least a Matthew-like source.
-Peabody and McNicol argue that until a reasonable explanation is found the two-source hypothesis is not viable.
+Peabody and McNicol argue that until a reasonable explanation is found, the two-source hypothesis is not viable.

 New Testament scholar James Edwards argues that the existence of a treasured sayings document in circulation going unmentioned by early Church Fathers remains one of the great conundrums of modern Biblical scholarship.
 Pier Franco Beatrice argues that until these issues are resolved, Q will remain in doubt.

 Some scholars argue that the Gospel according to the Hebrews was the basis for the synoptic tradition.
 They point out that in the first section of De Viris Illustribus (Jerome), the Gospel of Mark is where it should be as it was the first gospel written and was used as a source for the later gospels.
-Following it should be Q; but not only is Q not where it should be at the top of Jerome's list, this treasured work recording the Logia of Christ is mentioned nowhere by Jerome.
-Rather, the first seminal document is not Q, but the Gospel according to the Hebrews.
+Following it should be Q; but not only is Q not where it should be at the start of Jerome's work, this treasured work recording the Logia of Christ is mentioned nowhere by him.
+Rather, the document mentioned in the second section is not Q, but the Gospel according to the Hebrews.

 Austin Farrer, Michael Goulder, and Mark Goodacre have also argued against Q, maintaining Marcan priority, claiming the use of Matthew by Luke.
 This view has come to be known as the Farrer hypothesis.
 Their arguments include: